eight04/GM_context/README.md

 ### radiogroup

 A group of checkbox.
 When an item is checked, the others are unchecked.
-It is suggested to separate radiogroup with other items, or display it in a submenu.
+It is suggested to separate radiogroup from other items, or display it in a submenu.

 ```js
 {